-He is Conductor of Stirling University Choir and is the RSCM's Co-ordinator for Scotland.
-He leads music training events in Scotland and further afield, and is an RSCM examiner (Bronze, Silver and Gold singing awards).
+He is Conductor of Stirling University Choir and a sessional tutor for the Royal School of Church Music (RSCM).
+He leads music-training events in Scotland and further afield, and is an RSCM examiner (Bronze, Silver and Gold singing awards).

 He is co-author of the RSCM's Voice for Life programme, helping singers of all ages and abilities use their voice well, to understand the music they sing (and its context) and to contribute positively to the "team effort".

-Following five years' pastoral work in South London, he was Director of Music at Arundel Cathedral for 10 years and Organist at Worth Abbey, before returning to Scotland.
+Following five years' pastoral work in South London, he was Organist at Worth Abbey for three years and Director of Music at Arundel Cathedral for 10 years, before returning to Scotland.

 In 2015 he was awarded Associate of the RSCM (ARSCM) for considerable contributions of national significance to music and liturgy.

-Sarah and Alistair are co-leaders of the Music Group, leading the music mainly for All-Age Services every month.
+Sarah and Alistair are co-leaders of the Music Group, leading the music mainly for monthly All-Age Services.

 The music group usually consists of strings (violin, viola and cello), guitar and piano, with added light percussion from time to time.